louiscarl/pysomo/readme.md

 ### Extrusion
 ![Extrusion solid](/img/extrusion.png)

-The following code creates the solid above.
+The following code creates the solid above, subtracting a square shape from a circle.
 ```
 import pysomo as csg